rroblak/seed_dump/README.md

 `LIMIT`: Dump no more then this amount of data.
 Default: no limit.

-`MAX`: Split one create action per model into several create actions with MAX elements in each.
-Default: no limit.
-Useful for large data dumping to reduce memory usage.

 `MODEL[S]`: A model name or a comma-separated list of models.
 Default: all models.